JonRapp/AQA_Rapp/README.md

 - finish the animation of the "Healing button"

 ## Feedback
-- It's fun to have a little challenge and crafting a UI
+- It's fun to have a little challenge and crafting a GUI
 - The task was clear and the online prototype was well understandable

-- the time constraint was the hardest challenge
+- The time constraint was the hardest challenge (but it's nice that the expectations were clarified in the assignment)